teapot9/fand/README.rst

 Server
 ------

-The :mod:`server <fand.server>` module provide a daemon which monitor devices temperatures and find a corresponding fan speed.
+The server_ module provide a daemon which monitor devices temperatures and find a corresponding fan speed.
 It listens for connections from clients, and answers to requests.